top of page

 • Mounting location: Position the sensor as close as possible to the vibration source, ensuring it is mounted securely and correctly aligned with the vibrating equipment.
 Avoid areas with excessive structural resonance or noise.

 • Network configuration: Configure the sensor network for optimal data collection and analysis, ensuring seamless communication with the data collection system or IoT platform.
-This is where and why the LTE communication protocol provides the best outcomes. - Typically NO gateways!

 • Data management and analysis: Integrate the sensor data with a suitable data management platform or analytics tool for effective condition monitoring and predictive maintenance.